 Wondering how do college room checks work?
 Room checks aren’t as scary as you might think.
 It’s a piece of cake to pass them.
 We’ve discussed how you can do this below.
-We’ve also looked at why your room may be checked.
+We’ve also looked at why your room may be checked and RA checks in general.

 When Do Campus Housing Check Rooms?